-It is school policy not to administer medicines to the children in our care; these include over the counter medicines and prescribed medicines.
-In the event of parents requesting this they should be referred to the Headteacher who may make special arrangements for such medicines to be administered.
+It is school policy not to administer non prescribed medicines to the children in our care; these include over the counter medicines, such as Calpol or Aspirin etc. In the event of parents requesting this they should be referred to the Headteacher who may make special arrangements for such medicines to be administered.